Carlo Somigliana

 Carlo Somigliana (20 September 1860 – 20 June 1955) was an Italian mathematician and a classical mathematical physicist, faithful member of the school of Enrico Betti and Eugenio Beltrami.
 He made important contributions to linear elasticity: the Somigliana integral equation, analogous to Green's formula in potential theory, and the Somigliana dislocations are named after him.
 Other fields he contribute to include seismic wave propagation, gravimetry and glaciology.
-One of his ancestors was Alessandro Volta: precisely, the great Como physicist was an ancestor of Carlo's mother, Teresa Volta.
+One of his ancestors through his mother was Alessandro Volta.

 Life and career

 Carlo Somigliana began his university studies in Pavia, where he was a student of Eugenio Beltrami.
 Later he moved to Pisa and had Betti among his teachers: in Pisa he established a lifelong friendship with Vito Volterra, who was one of his classmates, lasted until the death of the latter.
 He graduated from Scuola Normale Superiore di Pisa in 1881.
 In 1887 Somigliana began teaching as an assistant at the University of Pavia.
 In 1892, as the result of a competitive examination, he was appointed as University Professor of Mathematical Physics.
 Somigliana was called to Turin University in 1903, to hold the Chair of Mathematical Physics: He held the position until his retirement in 1935, and then he moved to Milan to live there.
 During the World War II, his Milan apartment was destroyed, and he moved to his family villa in Casanova Lanza: though he retired from all his teaching duties after 1935, he did scientific research until close to his death in 1955.